 This is the most simple method, although I prefer the following method with the equine pine pellets.
 Peeing causes the litter to clump, so you can scoop it.
 Scooping should be frequent.
 Although the clumps hold together, if allowed to dry for a day, you end up with clumps that have shed a lot of corn-pee-dust.
 One brand I've used that works well is World's Best Cat Litter, which is made from corn and can be flushed in the toilet.
-I've heard of litter made of wheat but I haven't tried it.
+I've also heard of litter made of wheat or walnut shells, but I haven't tried them.

 The best litter boxes are large and have high walls, such as the NVR miss litterbox, or a large tupperware storage box with an entrance cut into the long side of the box.
 Cats align themselves with the cat box to do their business, and if you have one that tends to pee high, it will not be toward the entrance.

 The best cat box with built-in roof is just a tall tupperware container, as seen in this video, where a circular entrance is cut out of the long side of the box.
 It's best if the box is totally clear, so “the cat can see who's coming, and anticipate what might be lurking on the outside when they exit the box.”
 This closed box is superior to two piece boxes where the top half seal overhangs the bottom half, and urine aimed high on the wall can drip through to the floor.

 Update: This top entry litter box has a roof with a mesh that reduces litter scatter.
 As the cat climbs out their paw will step on the mesh.
 It's best to place the entry side of the box adjacent to a wall, so the cat must step on the roof rather than jump out.